-- 4. DOOR GASKETS The gasket used by Pacific Energy (7/8" medium density fiberglass rope) requires only light pressure to seal.
+- 4. DOOR GASKETS The gasket used by Pacific Energy requires only light pressure to seal.
 This will prolong seal life.
 It is important that the door seal be maintained in good condition.
 Periodically inspect seals and replace if necessary.
-Follow instructions included in the DR31.
-WDGKIT kit obtainable from your nearest Pacific Energy dealer. - 5.
-DOOR GLASS Do not slam loading door or otherwise impact glass.
+Obtain a replacement gasket from your nearest Pacific Energy dealer. - 5.
+DOOR GLASS -Do not slam loading door or otherwise impact glass.
 When closing door, make sure that no logs protrude to impact the glass.
 If the glass gets cracked or broken, it must be replaced before using the stove.
 Replacement glass can be obtained from your dealer.
-Use 8-13/16" x 15-1/4" x 5 mm.
-Ceramic glass only.
+Only ceramic glass, which measures 8-7/16" x 13-13/16" x 5mm must be used.
 Do not substitute with any other type.
+To remove broken glass unde the four retaining screws

-To remove broken glass, undo the four retaining screws and remove clamps and frame, noting position for reassembly.
-Remove all particles of glass .
-Be careful as they are very sharp.
+To remove broken glass, undo the four retaining screws and remove the frame, noting position for re-assembly.
+Remove all particles of glass.
+Be careful, as they are very sharp.
 Install new glass complete with gasket.
-Replace frame, clamps and screws.
+Replace frame and screws.
 CAUTION:

 - do not overtighten, tighten screws very carefully - do not clean glass when hot - do not use abrasive cleaners on glass - 6.
-The area where boost combustion air enters the firebox must be kept clear of excessive ash buildup which will block air flow.
-This area is at the front of the firebox. - 7.
 Do not store wood within heater installation clearances, or within the space required for fuel loading and ash removal.
-Keep the area around the heater clean and free of loose combustibles, furniture, newspapers, etc. - 8.
+Keep the area around the heater clean and free of loose combustibles, furniture, newspapers, etc. - 7.
 If gold door requires cleaning, use mild soap and water only.
-Use of abrasive cleaners will void warranty. - 9.
+Use of abrasive cleaners will void warranty. - 8.
 Establish a routine for the fuel, woodburning and firing technique.
-Check daily for creosote buildup until experience shows how often you need to clean to be safe. - 10.
+Check daily for creosote buildup until experience shows how often you need to be cleaning to be safe. - 9.
 Be aware that the hotter the fire, the less creosote is deposited.
-Weekly cleaning may be necessary in mild weather, even though monthly cleaning is usually enough in the coldest months when burning rates are higher. - 11.
+Weekly cleaning may be necessary in mild weather, even though monthly cleaning is usually enough in the coldest months when burning rates are higher. - 10.
 Instruct all members of your family on the safe operation of the heater.
 Ensure they have enough knowledge of the entire system if they are expected to operate it.
 Stress the section on chimney fires and the importance of following the steps outlined "In Case of Chimney Fire".